 While any car selling for $1,000 or less on Craigslist or Facebook Marketplace might seem like a steal, some vehicles are easier to resell than others.
 You might have more success with a higher-priced car that’s still below fair market value and very desirable to buyers.

 Below, we list some of the best cars to flip, regardless of their price.
 Some are inexpensive to buy and repair, while others might require you to pay a higher price up front.
 However, all are desirable to buyers and likely to be profitable flips.

 Japanese Economy Cars

-Some sellers will list a Prius only because the hybrid battery is dead.
-If you find a Prius in this condition, you can replace the battery yourself with a rebuild kit — at a much more affordable price than getting a replacement battery from the manufacturer.
+- Toyota Prius: Some sellers will list a Prius only because the hybrid battery is dead.
+If you find a Prius in this condition, you can replace the battery yourself with an aftermarket rebuild kit — at a much more affordable price than getting a replacement battery from the manufacturer.